KrystianD/backup-slack/README.rst

 (The `data exports <https://get.slack.help/hc/en-us/articles/204897248>`_ provided by Slack only include messages sent in public channels.)
-If you're using one of the paid tiers, this retrieves your complete history.
+If you're using one of the paid tiers, this retrieves your complete history (unless `--incremental` flag is added).
 For the free tiers, only the last 10,000 messages are accessible through the Slack API.

 *This tool is not created by, affiliated with, or supported by Slack Technologies, Inc.*